iimanii/mongoman/README.md

     }
 ```

-One can use Base objects in query, in this case it will be translated into its key
+Base objects can be used in queries, in this case it will be translated into their key
 ```
     Filter _eq = new Filter("door", Query.FilterOperator.EQUALS, door0);
 ```